amyspark-ng/clickery-hexagon/README.md

 	"LEADERBOARD_ID": 0
 }
 ```
-- The code disables newgrounds if no keys are present, but this is so imports don't nag you
+- The newgrounds code should not work if no keys are present, but this is so imports don't nag you
 4. Edit the files to work on it :thumbsup: